Contrast-Security-OSS/docs/content/admin/org_settings/ServerDefaults.md

 tags: "Admin servers defaults organization settings sampling" -->

 Server Settings provide default configurations to be applied to new servers (agents) being brought on board.
-Organization administrators can customize these configurations specifically to each environment.
-Select Organization Settings in the user menu and Servers in the left navigation.
+Organization administrators can customize these configurations and set defaults specifically to each environment.
+Go to the **User menu > Organization Settings > Servers tab** to get started.

 <a href="assets/images/Server_Settings.png" rel="lightbox" title="Server Settings"><img class="thumbnail" src="assets/images/Server_Settings.png"/></a>

 >**Note:** Administrators are emailed each time a server is licensed.
 As servers go up and down frequently, you may want to setup an email filter for any unwanted traffic.
 Contrast is working on making this configurable in the future.

 ## Log Level
-The log level field allows you to control which events are processed by server logging, and can help you more effectively capture events.
+The Log Level field allows you to control which events are processed by server logging, and can help you more effectively capture events.
 We generally recommend that you run in **Error** mode unless a problem occurs and you're asked to collect more metrics by support.

 Contrast's logs follow the general [Log4J standard](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html), so we honor their level designations as much as possible.
 Contrast offers the following log levels: